 Concentration in Criminal Investigations

-Network with professionals and explore careers in homicide, cold case, international crime and numerous other fields.
-The degree is designed to allow students to focus studies in death investigations, cold case investigations, international crime issues, Title IX investigations and Civil Rights investigations, or, students can elect to broaden the scope and study financial crimes, cybercrimes and digital forensic investigations.
+This concentration focuses studies in death investigations, cold case investigations, international crime issues, Title IX investigations and Civil Rights investigations, or, you can broaden the scope and study financial crimes, cybercrimes and digital forensic investigations.

-The program requires 30 units of graduate credits for the degree.
+The program requires 30 units of graduate credits to earn the degree.

 Students are not limited to courses in the Investigations catalogue for electives, and may take courses in criminal justice, white collar crimes, national security, and digital forensics investigations or other programs.
 It is recommended that students discuss elective selections with their advisor to maximize the educational and career opportunities.
 Based on a student’s work experience or previous course work, certain core requirements may be substituted by other courses.